Kirby-Thompson distance for trisections of knotted surfaces: Bridge trisections

 A \defn{relative tangle} $(Z,T)$ is a 3-ball $Z = D^2 \times I$ containing a properly embedded 1-manifold $T$ such that $\boundary T$ is contained in the interior of $\boundary_- Z \cup \boundary_+ Z$.
-It is \defn{trivial} if there is a properly embedded arc $\alpha \subset \boundary_+ Z$ (necessarily containing the punctures) such that $\tau$ can be isotoped, relative to $\boundary T$, into $\alpha \times I$.
+It is \defn{trivial} if there is a properly embedded arc $\alpha \subset \boundary_+ Z$ (necessarily containing the punctures) such that $T$ can be isotoped, relative to $\boundary T$, into $\alpha \times I$.
 The arc $\alpha$ is called a \defn{trace arc}.
 A relative tangle is \defn{strictly trivial} if $T$ is trivial and has no closed components and no components with both endpoints on $\boundary_- Z$.
-A relative tangle is \defn{spanning}, if each arc component of $\tau$ has one endpoint on each of $\boundary_- Z$ and $\boundary_+ Z$.
+A relative tangle is \defn{spanning}, if each arc component of $T$ has one endpoint on each of $\boundary_- Z$ and $\boundary_+ Z$.
 Spanning relative tangles may have closed components.
 If $T$ is a trivial tangle, a component of $T$ is a \defn{vertical arc} if it has an endpoint on each of $\boundary_\pm Z$ and a \defn{bridge arc} if it has both endpoints on $\boundary_+ Z$.
 Figure \ref{fig:strictlytrivialtangle} shows an example of a strictly trivial relative tangle.

-A disk $\Sigma = D^2 \times \{t_0\}$ for some $t_0 \in I\setminus \boundary I$ is a \defn{relative bridge surface} for a relative tangle $(Z,\tau)$ (with $Z = D^2 \times I$) if the closure of each component of $(Z,\tau)\setminus \Sigma$ is a strictly trivial tangle with positive boundary $\Sigma$.
-If $(B_1,\alpha_1)$ and $(B_2, \alpha_2)$ are the closures of the components of $(Z,\tau)\setminus \Sigma$, we also say that $(B_1,\alpha_1)\cup_\Sigma (B_2, \alpha_2)$ is a \defn{relative bridge splitting} of $(Z,\tau)$.
+A disk $\Sigma = D^2 \times \{t_0\}$ for some $t_0 \in I\setminus \boundary I$ is a \defn{relative bridge surface} for a relative tangle $(Z,T)$ (with $Z = D^2 \times I$) if the closure of each component of $(Z,T)\setminus \Sigma$ is a strictly trivial tangle with positive boundary $\Sigma$.
+If $(B_1,\alpha_1)$ and $(B_2, \alpha_2)$ are the closures of the components of $(Z,T)\setminus \Sigma$, we also say that $(B_1,\alpha_1)\cup_\Sigma (B_2, \alpha_2)$ is a \defn{relative bridge splitting} of $(Z,T)$.

 A link in a solid torus $S^1 \times D^2$ is an $n$-braid if its winding number is $n$ and if it can be isotoped so that the restriction of the map $S^1 \times D^2 \to S^1$ to the link is monotonic.
 See Figure \ref{fig:relativebridgetrisection} for a schematic depiction of the following definition.
-It should be possible to generalize this definition to properly embedded surfaces in 4-manifolds with boundary other than $B^4$ or to trisections of $B^4$ of larger genus.